shohne/CarND-Behavioral-Cloning/report.md

 * filename center image;
 * filename right image;
 * filename left image;
-* steer;
+* steering angle;
 * acceleration;
 * break;
 * speed;

-We are using only center image and steer data, then it is OK to have fake data in filename right, left image, acceleration, break and speed.
+We are using only center image and steering angle data, then it is OK to have fake data in filename right, left image, acceleration, break and speed.
 [Dataset file](https://s3-us-west-1.amazonaws.com/carnd-dataset-hohne/dataset_carnd_behavioral_cloning.zip) has the data used to obtain the trained [model.h5](model.h5).
 It has datapoints from 5 sources:

 * dataset provided by Udacity that contains data captured driving on track 1 (~ 8k datapoints);
-* driving on track 1 trying to keep the center of the lane (~ 2k datapoints);
+* driving on track 1 trying to keep at the center of the lane (~ 2k datapoints);
 * driving on track 1 while trying to recover to the center of the lane (~ 2k datapoints);
-* driving on track 2 trying to keep the center of the lane (~ 8k datapoints);
+* driving on track 2 trying to keep at the center of the lane (~ 8k datapoints);
 * driving on track 2 while trying to recover to the center of the lane (~ 2k datapoints).

 ### Train Procedure